How to save money on postage

 Ship Boxes by Cubic Weight

-One of the most efficient ways to reduce the cost of shipping is to use the Cubic Weight system.
-Carriers like USPS provide discounted rates for customers with high volume who ship small, heavy packages.
-Priority mail packages weighing less than 20 pounds and measuring less than .5 cubic feet volume are eligible.
-In the simplest of terms, your customers pay for the actual size and distance the box is traveling rather than how much it weighs. ' Thanks to Kevin from ShipMonk.com
+Utilizing the Cubic Weight system is an efficient strategy for minimizing shipping costs.
+Carriers like USPS provide discounted rates for customers with high volumes who ship small, heavy packages.
+Specifically, Priority mail packages weighing under 20 pounds and measuring less than .5 cubic feet qualify for these rates.
+Essentially, your customers pay for the actual size and distance the box is traveling, rather than its weight.
+Thanks to Kevin from ShipMonk.com.

-If you are looking for more details, kindly visit Ecobag.
+If you’re looking for more details, kindly Ecobag.

 Use FedEx SmartPost or UPS SurePost